medialab/hyphe/doc/api.md

 - __`get_corpus_tlds`:__
  + _`corpus`_ (optional, default: `"--hyphe--"`)

- Returns the lists of TLDs rules and exceptions built from Mozilla's list at the creation of `corpus`.
+ Returns the tree of TLDs rules built from Mozilla's list at the creation of `corpus`.

 - __`backup_corpus`:__